- 1/4 cup all-purpose flour

 - 1/4 teaspoon salt

 - 2 medium parsnips, peeled and chopped

 - Place flour in a large resealable plastic bag; add beef, a few pieces at a time, and shake to coat.

 - In a large saucepan coated with cooking spray, cook beef and onion in oil over medium-high heat until beef is browned on all sides.
-Stir in the water, consomme, sherry, Worcestershire sauce and seasonings.
+Stir in the water, consomme, sherry or broth, Worcestershire sauce and seasonings.
 Bring to a boil.
 Reduce heat; cover and simmer for 1 hour.

 - Stir in the carrots, parsnips, potato and turnip.
 Bring to a boil.
 Reduce heat; cover and simmer for 30-45 minutes or until meat and vegetables are tender.
 Yield: 4 servings.

 "Good!
 Used some leftover pot roast as my meat (melt in your mouth chuck roast recipe).
 Took other suggestions added some red wine, additional seasoning (basil, oregano, garlic salt, garlic pepper, rosemary, Italian seasoning).
 Turned out great!"

 "I use this recipe as a base for my beef stew.
 In my family a man has to be able to make a good savory beef stew but he has to figure it out for himself.
 I always add more beef broth, more wine, and onions, potatoes, carrots and one stalk of celery.
 I use rosemary, oregano and basil for seasoning with salt and pepper (all to taste.)
 This recipe is amazing and a great guideline because as a cook you should always take the liberty to make it your own.
 I just sniff ingredients and add them as my heart wants them.
 Definitely worth the 5 stars.Enjoy!"